Zykerin/PartonShower.jl/README.md

     - `id` - The PDG id of the particle (ex.
 21 = gluon).
     - `status` - The status code of the particle.
-    - `t` - The starting scale for this particle.
+    - `t` - The starting scale of the shower for this particle.
     - `z` - The light-cone momentum fraction of this particle.
     - `m` - The mass of the particle.
     - `pT` - The transverse momentum of the particle.